 - Receive feedback.

-There will be two webinar sessions in week five for practice activities
+For this course edition, there will be three webinar sessions in week five for practice activities, 8 - 10 participants per webinar session.

 General Service programme support and administrative professionals.